 To effect a decisive and efficient separation into two thriving companies, Cyclerion intends to enter into a separation agreement and certain other agreements with Ironwood, including a tax matters agreement, an employee matters agreement, a development agreement, an intellectual property license agreement, a transition services agreement under which we will temporarily receive certain services from Ironwood and a second transition services agreement under which we will temporarily provide certain services to Ironwood.
 These agreements will provide for the separation between Ironwood and Cyclerion of the assets, employees, liabilities and obligations (including investments, property and employee benefits and tax-related assets and liabilities) of Ironwood attributable to periods prior to, at and after the distribution and will govern the relationship between Ironwood and Cyclerion subsequent to the completion of the distribution.
-For additional information regarding the separation agreement and other transaction agreements, see "Risk Factors-Risks Related to the Separation and the Private Placement" and "Certain Relationships and Related Person Transactions-Agreements with Ironwood."
+For additional information regarding the separation agreement and other transaction agreements, see "Risk Factors-Risks Related to the Separation" and "Certain Relationships and Related Person Transactions- Agreements with Ironwood."

 Who will manage Cyclerion after the distribution?

 Cyclerion will benefit from having in place a management team with a substantial background in the biopharmaceuticals business.
 Cyclerion's management team possesses deep knowledge of and experience in its industry.
-Cyclerion's management team is expected to include Peter M. Hecht, Ph.D., Ironwood's Chief Executive Officer who is expected to be Cyclerion's Chief Executive Officer after the distribution, Mark G. Currie, Ph.D., Ironwood's Senior Vice President, Chief Scientific Officer and President of R&D who is expected to be Cyclerion's President after the distribution and William Huyett, Ironwood's Chief Operating Officer who is expected to be Cyclerion's Chief Financial Officer after the distribution.
+Cyclerion's management team is expected to include Mark G. Currie, Ph.D., Ironwood's Senior Vice President, Chief Scientific Officer and President of R&D who is expected to be Cyclerion's President after the distribution and William Huyett, Ironwood's Chief Operating Officer who is expected to be Cyclerion's Chief Financial Officer after the distribution.
 For more information regarding Ironwood's management team and leadership structure, see "Management."

-How will Cyclerion receive its initial cash capitalization?
-In connection with the distribution, Cyclerion has entered into a common stock purchase agreement pursuant to which, upon the completion of the distribution, certain investors will make an aggregate cash investment in Cyclerion of up to \$175.0 million in exchange for shares of Cyclerion common stock.
-Our management believes that the proceeds from the private placement, after the payment of certain separation-related expenses, will be sufficient to fund our operating expenses and capital expenditure requirements through the first quarter of 2021.
-Are there risks associated with owning Cyclerion common stock?
+Are there risks associated with owning Cyclerion common

 Yes.
 Ownership of Cyclerion common stock is subject to both general and specific risks related to Cyclerion's business, the industry in which it operates, its ongoing relationships with Ironwood and its status as a separate, publicly traded company.
 Ownership of Cyclerion common stock is also subject to risks related to the separation.
 These risks are described in the "Risk Factors" section of this information statement beginning on page 20.
 You are encouraged to read that section carefully.

 Does Cyclerion plan to pay dividends?

 Cyclerion does not expect to pay a regular cash dividend following the distribution.
 The payment of any dividends in the future, and the timing and amount thereof, is within the discretion of Cyclerion's board of directors.
 See "Dividend Policy."